gavmere/LeagueOfLegendsAnalysis/README.md

 ### Univariate Analysis

-To find some interesting trends/patterns, we performed a univariate analysis on our data by generating a few plots.
+To find some interesting trends for singular variables, we performed a univariate analysis on our data by generating a few plots.

 <iframe
   src="assets/chart-1.html"